Libia Lobo Sardesai: Voice of Freedom (1955–1961)

 In the days preceding Operation Vijay, Lobo and Sardesai were contacted by the Indian defence forces.
 On 17 December 1961, the station transmitted a direct message from then Defence Minister of India, V. K. Krishna Menon, requesting the Portuguese Governor General to surrender.
-Following the success of Operation Vijay and the liberation of Goa on 19 December 1961, Lobo and Sardesai boarded an Indian Air Force plane with a radio and loudspeaker attached to it, flying over Goa and dropping leaflets and announcing the freedom of Goa.
+Following the success of Operation Vijay and the Indian annexation of Goa on 19 December 1961, Lobo and Sardesai boarded an Indian Air Force plane with a radio and loudspeaker attached to it, flying over Goa and dropping leaflets and announcing the freedom of Goa.

-Post Liberation (1961 onwards)
+Post annexation (1961 onwards)

-Following the Liberation of Goa, Lobo joined the Ministry of External Affairs to help in their efforts to repatriate the captured Portuguese troops.
+Following the Indian annexation of Goa, Lobo joined the Ministry of External Affairs to help in their efforts to repatriate the captured Portuguese troops.

-Lobo and Sardesai got married on 19 December 1964, the third anniversary of Goa's Liberation.
+Lobo and Sardesai got married on 19 December 1964.
 They had no children.

-Lobo was the first Director of Tourism for Goa, Daman and Diu after the liberation of Goa.
+Lobo was the first Director of Tourism for Goa, Daman and Diu after the annexation of Goa.
 She is regarded as the first practicing female lawyer in Goa.
 She went on to be the founder and promoter of the Women’s Cooperative Bank, which, as of 2024, is fully run by women.
 She was also the founder and president of the Goa College of Home Sciences.
 In 1994, following her husband's death, she founded the Vedanta Institute "to help people become better versions of themselves".

-Lobo currently lives in the city of Panaji, Goa.
+As of 2018, Lobo lives in the city of Panaji, Goa.